Andycutter/viaplay_middle/README.md

 Middleman was chosing because it is a light weight framework for building static web applications.

-# Deployment
+# Live version
-To see the web application see:
+To see the web application only visit

 [Go to site](https://peaceful-mcnulty-a3154d.netlify.com/ "Viaplay")

 Deployed with Netlify and GitHub

 # Local version
-To see the appliacation locally, clone the source code from the Git repository [Source code](https://github.com/Andycutter/viaplay_middle)
+To see the application locally, clone the source code from the Git repository [Source code](https://github.com/Andycutter/viaplay_middle)

 In the terminal run `bundle install` to setup the application.